priyanshu-k1/FarmConnect/readme.md

 4. Push to the branch (`git push origin feature-name`).
 5. Create a new Pull Request.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments

 - Thanks to [Bootstrap](https://getbootstrap.com/) for the responsive front-end framework.
-- Thanks to [OpenWeatherMap](https://openweathermap.org/) for their weather API (if applicable).
 - Thanks to all contributors!

 ---

-Feel free to add/remove sections depending on the progress of your project.
-The **Installation**, **Usage**, and **Contributing** sections are especially useful for anyone who might want to work on or run your project.
-Let me know if you'd like any specific sections added!